rahulmuggalla/rahulmuggalla/README.md

 Enthusiastic Undergrad pursuant looking for intern opportunities.
 Pursued skills like Python, Data Science, and Machine Learning.
 I always thought my dream was to be a Professional Developer.
 I have built few projects on my personal interest, you can check them in my GitHub Repositories.

 * 🌍  I'm based in Vijayawada, Andhra Pradesh, India
-* ✉️  You can contact me at [rahulmuggalla02@proton.me / rahulmuggalla02@protonmail.com](mailto:rahulmuggalla02@proton.me / rahulmuggalla02@protonmail.com)
+* ✉️  You can contact me at rahulmuggalla02@proton.me / rahulmuggalla02@protonmail.com
+* 🤝  I'm open to collaborating on Open Source Machine Learning Community
 * 🧠  I'm learning AI, ML, DL, Data Science, IOT, DevOps, DevSecOps, MLOps, Blockchain, Big Data,....
 * ⚡  I'm secretly Elon Musk...🤫 but don't tell anyone